fbpx

 1. Poor Sleep

-People often experience disturbed sleep patterns.
-Difficulty falling asleep because your mind is racing with thoughts.
-Wakefulness during the night because you wake with catastrophic worries.
-Have you ever noticed things seem much worse during the middle of the night?
-You wake feeling unrested and as though you have not slept at all.
-‘Wired and Tired’.
+The end result: In the morning, you wake feeling unrested and as though you have not slept at all.
+You’re wired and tired.
 This is normally because you slept lightly as adrenalin and cortisol stimulate the body rather than allow rest.
-Here are some great ways to help get the best night’s sleep.

 2. You Have More Energy Late at Night

 This is due to irregular adrenal hormone control.
 Cortisol becomes more elevated at the end of the day or into the evening rather than earlier in the morning as it should.
-It’s important to work on relaxing at night and getting adequate exercise and sunlight in the day to help regulate your hormones as well as using stress management techniques.
+It’s important to work on relaxing at night and getting adequate exercise and sunlight in the day to help regulate your hormones as well as using stress-management techniques.

 4. Chronic Tiredness

-Muscle lethargy, aches and pains – no matter how much you sleep or don’t you are never energetic enough.
-You always feel that simple tasks are a struggle.
-This is normally termed ‘adrenal fatigue’, this may be caused from excess hormones over a longer period of time then become suppressed so you feel overly tired all the time.
+This is normally termed adrenal fatigue, and may be caused from excess hormones over a longer period of time that then become suppressed leaving you overly tired all the time.

 5. Feeling Irritable, Moody & Frustrated